 - Confirm your payment details.
 You’ll need to fund your account with a bank transfer, debit card or credit card.

-- Find the shares you want to buy.
-Search the platform and buy your shares.
+- Find the stocks you want to buy.
+Search the platform and buy your stocks.
 It’s that simple.

-Compare share trading platforms to buy blue chip stocks
+Compare stock trading platforms to buy blue chip stocks

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.